 Chicago Workers’ Compensation Attorney

 In Illinois, employees who are injured on the job have the right to high-quality and fully paid medical care for a work-related injury.
 An injured worker can receive Illinois workers’ compensation benefits if they are injured in Illinois, hired in Illinois, or their employment is principally located in Illinois.
 If you work for an out-of-state company and are injured, you may be able to pursue Illinois benefits even if your employer or their insurance company tells you otherwise.
-Speak with one of our Chicago work injury attorneys today by calling (312) 586-1700.
+Speak with a Chicago workers’ compensation lawyer from our law firm today by calling (312) 586-1700.

-Why Choose Taxman, Pollock, Murray & Bekkerman for Your Chicago Claim?
+Why Choose Taxman, Pollock, Murray & Bekkerman for Your Chicago Workers’ Compensation Claim?

-• The attorneys at our law firm have decades of experience representing clients who have sustained a wide range of injuries, and we know how to handle workplace injury claims.
+- The Chicago personal injury attorneys at our law firm have decades of experience representing clients who have sustained a wide range of injuries, and we know how to handle workplace injury claims.

 Chicago Workers’ Compensation Resources

-If your work injury case in Chicago involves a third-party personal injury lawsuit against another party, your attorney will be the one to file the personal injury lawsuit in civil court and prepare your entire case for trial.
+If your work injury case in Chicago involves a third-party personal injury lawsuit against another party, a Chicago work injury lawyer will be the one to file the personal injury lawsuit in civil court and prepare your entire case for trial.

 Workers’ Compensation Benefits in Illinois